Norwich city walls: Magdalen Gate

-Magdalen Gate was the main entrance to Norwich from the north and was one of the three main gates, taking its name from the Magdalen Hospital outside the gate.
-It was also known in the Middle Ages as Fibrigge Gate or Leper Gate due to the leper hospital outside the gate.
+Magdalen Gate was the main entrance to Norwich from the north and was one of the three main gates.
+It was known in the Middle Ages as the Magdalen Gate, as Fibrigge Gate or Leper Gate due to the 12th century leper hospital dedicated to St. Mary Magdalen, that is still to be found at the corner of Sprowston Road and Gilman Road.
 It was last gate in the city to be fortified, in 1339, built during the last phase of the walls' construction under Spynk.
 It was repaired in 1756, whitewashed in 1783 and demolished in 1808.